informalsystems/hermes/docs/architecture/adr-003-domain-decomposition.md

         // We can check if the packet is indeed worth submitting here ...
-        // We can ensure that the remote client is up to date before submitting self.update_remote_client();
+        // We can ensure that the remote client is up to date before submitting }
-        ...
-    }

-    // Produce a subscription of verified events fn subscribe(&mut self, ...) -> Subscription {
-        // Create a subscription to events in this chains runtime whith
-        // access to the chain such that it can verify packets as they
-        // come in
-        return Subscription::new(self.clone(), ...);
-    }
 }
 ```